Note: This page is for 1970s pitcher Chuck Taylor. For other players with similar names, click here.

 On May 27, 1969, Taylor made his big league debut with the Cardinals.
 He appeared in relief of pitcher Ray Washburn, and it was ultimately Taylor who gave up the winning run to the opposing team, the Atlanta Braves.
 His ERA that year was exactly a point below the league average: 2.56.

 1972 was not a very successful year for Taylor.
 In fact, he ended up spending a large portion of it in the minors, where he posted a 4.70 ERA in 26 games for the Tidewater Tides (though he did go 9-2).
-In the Majors that year, Taylor had a 5.52 ERA with the Mets before being selected off waivers by the Brewers in September.
+In the majors that year, Taylor had a 5.52 ERA with the New York Mets before being selected off waivers by the Milwaukee Brewers in September.
 In 11 innings with the Brewers that year, he posted a 1.54 ERA, bringing his season ERA down to 4.43.